 For the beta on Trent's Mom, skip to 3:51 in the video below:

-easy that he also climbed it barefoot—up and down!
+the line so easy that he also climbed it barefoot—up and down!
 Guerin is also responsible for some of Boulder, Colorado's, fiercest problems.
-One in particular

-was a line he established in the early 1990's on Flagstaff Mountain.
-This pebble-pinching traverse on The Pebble Boulder held the stratospheric grade of
+One in particular was a line he established in the early 1990's on Flagstaff Mountain.
+This pebble-pinching traverse on The Pebble Boulder held the

 Jackson, Kurt Smith and Pete Peacock established a 15-pitch sport climb up the 1,750-foot limestone wall of El Toro, in Mexico's Potrero Chico.
 The route was one of the first of its kind.
 A big-wall sport climb?
 Get outta here!
 In a time when

 bolts were still controversial, the idea that an entire wall could be bolted was sacrilege to some.
 Yet Jackson (who sits right beside me here at